 Mickey Mouse Shirts.
 I am beginning to sound like a broken record but what you get online costs 3x at Disney.
 I recommend buying and packing a few themed shirts for the kids.
 I picked up some Mickey Mouse and Star Wars shirts.
 These are really soft and wearing Disney shirts while at Disney is a “thing.”

 Wet Ones.
 If you are a Mom you know what these are.
 And you know that you will need to clean the kids up here and there.
 This came in handy mostly during snack time – like when ice cream dripped down their hands.
 Also, a quicker alternative than finding a bathroom to wash up.
+This plus hand sanitizer (COVID days) was great to have handy.

 Zip Lock Bags.
 Zip lock bags came in handy to store and separate sun tan lotion, snacks and the cooling towel inside the backpack.

 Snacks.
 We ordered some food to have delivered to the room at the Beach Club.
 For breakfast we had milk and cereal to save time and money.
 We also had snacks on hand that we ate in the room or packed in the backpack.
 We bought things like Gold Fish, Fruit Rolls and Gum.
 Stuff that was easy to pack and eat on the go.
+We ordered a lot less during trip 2.

 That sums it up.
 Let me know if you have any questions!
 Have a magical time!